dabit3/amplify-photo-sharing-workshop/README.md

 ## CreatePost.js

+The next component we'll create is `CreatePost`.
+This component is a form that will be displayed to the user as an `overlay` or a `modal`.
+In it, the user will be able to toggle the overlay to show and hide it, and also be able to create a new post.

+The props this component will receive are the following:

+1. `updateOverlayVisibility` - This function will toggle the overlay to show / hide it
+2. `updatePosts` - This function will allow us to update the main posts array
+3. `posts` - The posts coming back from our API

 This component has a lot going on, so before we dive into the code let's walk through what is going on here:

 1. We create some initial state using the `useState` hook.
 This state is created using the `initialState` object.